Spikeysanju/sanju.sh/src/content/ship/launching-my-personal-website.md

 ---
 title: Launching sanju.sh – new personal website
 description: 'After countless hours, numerous cups of coffee, and a few existential crises, I finally decided to launch my personal website.
-It's been a journey of many personal sites that never saw the light of the day, but this time, I decided to ship it.
+Its been a journey of many personal sites that never saw the light of the day, but this time, I decided to ship it.
 Yes, you heard it right!'
 category: 'personal'
 ship_count: 3
 pubDate: 'May 12 2024'